breeze101792/TradeBot/README.md

 6. broker submodule test for different provider
 7. refactor broker for more general apis.
 8. test code for core module.
+9. avoid small amount of selling.
+10. wihen date has been skiped(market not open as uasual). the update system will crsah(fail to update data, so it require every with every get_data).

 # TODO
 1. on strategy, do profit check on real time.